grandvegeta/grandvegeta/README.md

 - 👋 Hi, I’m @grandvegeta
-- 👀 I’m interested in anything related to Open Source
+- 👀 I’m interested in anything related to Linux, Open Source and Cybersecurity
 - 🌱 Learning anything I could
 - 📫 How to reach me ...
   Discord: vegeta029